 (Japanese markets are few and far between even here in Los Angeles).

 "Sili" is Filipino for Chili.
 In Filipino cuisine the chilis used are almost always either Sili Mahaba or Sili Labuyo, but there are complications.
-The photo specimens are neither.
-They were harvested from fronds of "chili leaves" purchased from a Philippine market in Los Angeles.
-I have not identified them but they are not Sili mahaba - they had almost no heat at all. is the Japanese Shishito Chili and I've seen them for sale in that same market.
+I harvested the photo specimens from fronds of "chili leaves" purchased from a Philippine market in Los Angeles.
+I have not identified them but they are not Sili mahaba - they had almost no heat at all.
+I'm interpreting them as sili mahaba until someone informs me otherwise.